DanArmor/CF-parser-cross-platform/README.md

  * If you want to run script from any directory - you can run SETUP script from SETUP dir - it will add script path to your $PATH variable.

- **WINDOWS**: (And .PY to PATHEXT in Windows to run .py scripts currently from shell.
-Be aware - SETUP script in Windows may rewrite your USER path variable with SYSTEM path variable and add script path to it.
+ **WINDOWS**: (And .PY to PATHEXT in Windows to run .py scripts currently from shell. **BE AWARE** - SETUP script in Windows may rewrite your USER path variable with SYSTEM path variable and add script path to it.
 SYSTEM path variable is out of danger)

  **LINUX/OSX**: currently working unstable(?).
 ### Example: